YNW Melly Rides For YNW Bortlen W/ Positive Updates: "I'll Be Home Soon"

 Melly x Update

-This past weekend, Melly left a comment on Instagram riding for his day one friend.
+This past weekend, YNW Melly left a comment on Instagram to show support for his day one friend, YNW Bortlen.
 A post with the same caption was made to his account, where he also promised followers he’d be home soon as well.

 “My brudda bout to jump ❤️🌎 @ynw.bortlen 🤞🏾 I’ll be home soon 🥶🙏🏾” – YNW Melly’s Instagram